Guide to the Material Template

 Natural materials

 Natural materials are substances that can be found in nature and have not been artificially processed.
-Many naturally occurring substances such as chalk, sand, wood, and iron, can be used to construct structures, vehicles or weapons and armor.
+Many naturally occurring substances such as chalk, sand, wood, and iron can be used to construct structures, vehicles, or weapons and armor.
 Is there a unique natural material that is used for construction or craftmanship in your world?
-It could have special properties and traits fundamental to your story!
 Mythril, a metal from The Lord of the Rings, or crem, a type of sediment from the Stormlight Archive, are examples of this.

 Biological materials

-Biological materials can either be produced by a biological system, derived from nature or synthesized using a variety of chemical approaches.
-They are often used for medical purposes.
-This includes human or animal products like tissues, cells and blood, plants, insects, and genetically-modified organisms.
+Biological materials can either be produced by a biological system, derived from nature, or synthesized using a variety of chemical approaches.
+They are often used for medical purposes and include human or animal body tissues (like cells and blood), plants, insects, and genetically-modified organisms.
 A material like that could cause mutations in your world, manifest unique powers, or cause a zombie apocalypse!

 Template walkthrough

 Remember that all template prompts are optional!
 In fact some prompts might not be relevant to you.
-As always, there's a free-writing section at the top (which we call vignette) and the prompts are under the Expand prompts & connections button.
-The prompts are organized into four tabs:
+As always, there's a free-writing section at the top (which we call vignette) and the prompts are under the "+ Prompts" button in the bottom toolbar.
+The prompts are organized into four sections:

-Use this tab to write about the basic characteristics about the material, including the color, the odor and the origin.
+• Properties: Use this tab to write about the basic characteristics about the material, including the color, the odor, and the origin.

-What is the history of the material and what is it used for?
-The fields in this tab will help you define this.
+• Usage: What is the history of the material and what is it used for?

-Here you can describe more about the storage conditions and the trade of the material.
+• Distribution: Here you can elaborate more about the storage conditions and the trade of the material.

-This tab is full of dropdowns in which you can link the material to other articles you've written, such as the Geographical location that it can be found in and the Item that is primarily used for.
+• Relations This tab is full of dropdowns in which you can link the material to other articles you've written, such as the Geographical location where it can be found and the Item that's primarily used for.

 Step-by-step guide to writing a material